qgis/QGIS-Documentation/source/working/working_with_vector.rst

 The selected features can be saved as any OGR supported vector format and also transformed into another Coordinate Reference System (CRS).
 Just open the right mouse menu of the layer and click on \dropmenuopt{Save selection as} to define the name of the output file, its format and CRS (see Section \ref{label_legend}).
 It is also possible to specify OGR creation options within the dialog.

-\begin{Tip}\caption{\textsc{Manipulating Attribute data}}
+.. _tip_attribute_columns:

+.. tip:: **Manipulating Attribute data**

    Currently only PostGIS layers are supported for adding or dropping attribute columns within this dialog.
-In future versions of |qg|, other datasources will be supported, because this feature was implemented in GDAL/OGR
+In future versions of |qg|, other datasources will be supported, because this feature was implemented in GDAL/OGR > 1.6.0
-> 1.6.0
-\end{Tip}

 Working with non spatial attribute tables
 =========================================